The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Entropic Apportionment

-Of course, we are inclined to turn this argument around and assert that the Webster and Huntington optimands are mere rational-function approximations to the more fundamental relative entropy.
-This result is an important if often under-appreciated reason why the chi-squared statistic $\chi^2 = \sum\limits_s \tfrac{ (a_s - q_s )^2}{q_s}$ appearing on the right-hand side of these expansions has been so widely used in statistical goodness-of-fit tests: $\chi^2$ turns out to be an \textit{approximation} to the Kullback-Leibler divergence $\K$, or, equivalently, to the \textit{log-likelihood statistic} under multinomial sampling.
+Of course, we are inclined to turn this argument around and assert that the Webster and Huntington optimands are mere rational-function approximations to a more fundamental measure, namely the relative entropy.
+This connection is an important if often under-appreciated reason why the chi-squared statistic $\chi^2 = \sum\limits_s \tfrac{ (a_s - q_s )^2}{q_s}$ appearing on the right-hand side of these expansions has been so widely used in statistical goodness-of-fit tests: $\chi^2$ turns out to be an \textit{approximation} to the Kullback-Leibler divergence $\K$, or, equivalently, to the \textit{log-likelihood statistic} under multinomial sampling.

 But in addition to its more compelling theoretical motivation, the entropic method enjoys an important additional advantage over either the Webster or Huntington methods, by virtue of supplying a definitive \textit{normalization} for the global measure of representational proportionality, which, given the populations $\bv{p}$ across the $S$ states, allows us not only to choose an optimal apportionment $\bv{a}$ given a \textit{fixed} choice for $R$, but also to objectively compare apportionments across different numbers of total representatives, and therefore to assess simultaneously the choice of house size $R$ along with the proposed distribution of these seats.